HSF/hsf.github.io/what_are_WGs.md

 ### Recording Meetings and Minutes

-In general recording *is appropriate* for HSF meetings, which are there to foster discussion and collaboration so *we do recommend it*.
-There are a lot of meetings and we have a worldwide community, so not everyone who is interested can join the meeting and a recording can help people to catch-up.
+In general, recording *is appropriate* for HSF meetings, which are there to foster discussion and collaboration, so *we do recommend it*.
+There are a lot of meetings and we have a worldwide community, so not everyone who is interested can join a meeting and recordings can help people to catch-up.

-However, you need to make make it very clear with the speakers and to participants that:
+However, you need to make it very clear with the speakers and to participants that:

-- That the meeting is being recorded and will be made public;
+- The meeting is being recorded and will be made public;
 - And where the video will be posted ([YouTube](/organization/youtube.html), [CDS](http://cds.cern.ch/record/2289430), etc.);
   - Note that it is strongly recommended not to add video files directly into Indico, instead post a link to CDS.